-5.3 Stress field around the ASZ
+500 5.3 Stress field around the ASZ

-- 600 We inverted From our fault plane solutions; we for the direction of the principal stress axes $\sigma_1$ , $\sigma_2$ , $\sigma_3$ (Table 3).
-As for a combined run the differentiation between $\sigma_1$ and $\sigma_2$ is difficult (Fig. 8a), we also inverted a split data set separated by the depth of 7.5 km (Fig. 8b,c).
-For depths shallower than 7.5 km we observe the horizontal maximum stress $S{Hmax}$ with an azimuth of 149° to be greater than the vertical stress $S_v$ (Table 3).
-For a depth range greater than 7.5 km we observe $S_V > S{Hmax}$ . estimate-The depth dependence of the relative stress magnitudes is also known from other sites in the region.
-In the deep - 605 boreholes in Soultz (Central Upper Rhine Graben), Sv > SHmax is found in the upper ca. 2.5 km.
+We inverted our fault plane solutions for the direction of the principal stress axes $\sigma_1$ , $\sigma_2$ , $\sigma_3$ (Table 3).
+As for a combined run the differentiation between $\sigma_1$ and $\sigma_2$ is difficult (Fig. 8a), we also inverted a split data set separated by the depth of 7.5 km

+(Fig. 8b,c).
+For depths shallower than 7.5 km we observe the horizontal maximum stress $S{Hmax}$ with an azimuth of 149° to be greater than than the vertical stress $S_v$ (Table 3).
+For a depth range greater than 7.5 km we observe $S_V > S{Hmax}$ .
+The depth

+- 505 dependence of the relative stress magnitudes is also known from other sites in the region.
+In the deep boreholes in Soultz (Central Upper Rhine Graben), Sv > SHmax is found in the upper ca. 2.5 km.
 Below SHmax > Sv is valid to at least 5 km depth (Valley & Evans, 2003).
 Here SHmax has a direction of N169°E±14°.
 In the southern Upper Rhine Graben, Plenefisch and Bonjer (1997) determined SHmax > SV in the upper crust to 15 km depth, whereas SV > SHmax was determined in the lower crust (>15 km depth) from fault plane solutions.
-Our results indicate a shallower level (~7 km) for the change of the maximum stress components which may be due to a change in the rock rheology and needs to be studied with 610 more data.

-- Our the averaged direction of $S{thmax}$ tois 140°-149° be 147°± 31° ( $\sigma$ = 20°).
-The orientation of $S{thmax}$ for southwest Germany is estimated to be around 150° with a $\sigma$ of 24° (Reinecker et al., 2010) and for whole Western Europe 145° with a $\sigma$ of 26° (Müller et al., 1992), which are both in agreement with our local $S{thmax}$ orientation.
+Our results indicate a shallower level (~7 km) for the change of the - 510 maximum stress components which may be due to a change in the rock rheology and needs to be studied with more data.
+Our direction of $S{Hmax}$ is 140°-149°.
+The orientation of $S{Hmax}$ for southwest Germany is estimated to be around 150° with a $\sigma$ of 24° (Reinecker et al., 2010) and for whole Western Europe 145° with a $\sigma$ of 26° (Müller et al., 1992), which are both in agreement with our local SHmax orientation.
 Houlié et al. (2018) also observes a similar stress field in east Switzerland, southeast of our research area.
-Furthermore, we find also a good coincidence with the single $S{thmax}$ orientations of our clusters in comparison with the WSM (Fig. 8).
-Reinecker et al. (2010) suggest the gravitational potential energy of the Alpine topography as main source of the local stress field because the stress field orientation in the northern Alpine foreland is always perpendicular to the Alpine front.
+Reinecker et al. (2010) suggest the gravitational potential energy of the Alpine topography as main source - 515 of the local stress field because the stress field orientation in the northern Alpine foreland is always perpendicular to the Alpine front.
 Kastrup et al. (2004) also observe a change of stress field orientation with the Alpine front for the northern Alpine foreland in Switzerland.
 They explain the change of the orientation of the minimum horizontal stress $S_h$ parallel to the Alpine front with a perturbation of the regional European stress field due to the indentation of the Adriatic Block.
-Müller et al. (1992) identify the plate driving forces as sources of the maximum - compression in NW to NNW direction for whole western Europe, only perturbated by large geological structures like the Alps.
+Müller et al. (1992) identify the plate driving forces as sources of the maximum compression in NW to NNW direction for whole western Europe, - 520 only perturbated by large geological structures like the Alps.
 As our study area is quite small, we cannot observe major lateral stress variations, however, the good coincidence with the regional stress field (Müller et al., 1992, Reinecker et al., 2010) is a strong indication that the driving tectonic forces of the seismicity of the ASZ are the regional plate driving forces combined with the Alpine topography.
-Small scale stress perturbations and variations of faulting mechanisms (Fig. 7 and 8) may be due to local heterogeneities of crustal material - causing variations in rigidity or preexisting structures.
+Small scale stress perturbations and variations of faulting mechanisms (Fig. 7 and 8) may be due to local heterogeneities of crustal material causing variations in rigidity or preexisting structures.
 These factors may also play a role in the segmentation of the ASZ which will be analyzed in more details in the next years.